KKBhati07/Todo-Web-App/README.md

 3. Open the `index.html` file in a web browser.
 4. Start using the Todo-Web-App to manage your tasks.

-to run the Todo-Web-App online:
+To run the Todo-Web-App online:
-1. go to https://kkbhati07.github.io/Todo-Web-App/ from your browser.
+1. Go to https://kkbhati07.github.io/Todo-Web-App/ from your browser.

 ## Screenshots